The Morality of Science

 To view science narrowly, as a dusty textbook crammed with arcane trivia, is to underrate its ethical relevance.
 Granted, the breeding rituals of the Patagonian armadillo aren’t of overriding concern to most of us, but profound ethical repercussions follow from, say, the exploration of the origin of the cosmos, the search for extraterrestrial life, and the physics of nuclear weapons.
 The image of our Pleistocene ancestors has largely supplanted the Adam and Eve myth and its associated concept of original sin.

 Science has ethical relevance.
 We ceased burning witches when we learned that the belief in witchcraft is a dangerous and unscientific folly.
 We have begun to amend our moral posture toward mental illness, chemical dependency, epilepsy, sexual dysphoria, and other stigmatized conditions as we have acquired a deeper scientific grasp of the underlying causes.
-We are now more inclined to attribute disease to germs than to demons—which explains why your doctor asks you to describe your symptoms rather than your creed.
+We are now more inclined to attribute disease to germs than to demons (which explains why your doctor asks you to describe your symptoms rather than your creed).
 The study of Earth’s ecology is reforming public attitudes toward our planet and its inhabitants.
 The blossoming of scientific knowledge over the past few centuries has contributed more to the reformation of society than have all theologians and armchair moralists combined.

 Largely due to the rise of science, theologians have lost stature and are now viewed by educated people as antiquated, even atavistic.
 As writer H. L. Mencken remarked, “Skin a chimpanzee, and it would take an autopsy to prove he was not a theologian.”[4]

-- S. Lewis said the Christian conception of God as the moral law-giver paved the intellectual path toward the conception of God as author of natural laws, thereby inspiring the study of nature as an expression of devotion.
+C. S. Lewis said the Christian conception of God as the moral lawgiver paved the intellectual path toward the conception of God as author of natural laws, thereby inspiring the study of nature as an expression of devotion.
 Christian interest in the study of nature was further heightened by the desire to build apologetic arguments against a rising tide of skepticism.[9]
 The stifling influence of religious orthodoxy was the catalyst for founding independent scientific societies in Europe, such as the Royal Society in London and the Académie des Sciences in Paris, which typically elected their leadership from among their peers with no ecclesiastical oversight.

 The rise of modern atheistic philosophy, like the rise of Protestantism before it, was the product of escalating literacy and secular knowledge.
 The scientific enterprise inspires many people, religious and nonreligious.
 Unfortunately, some movements and cults are less inspired by the quest for knowledge than by envy for the social clout of science.
-These cults, hoping to tap into science’s awe factor while evading its rational scrutiny, hitch their stars to pseudoscience.
+These cults, eager to tap into science’s awe factor while evading its rational scrutiny, hitch their stars to pseudoscience.

 It’s not only whacky fringe cults that feign affiliation with science.
 Mainstream apologists falsely boast that the Quran or Old Testament presaged the discovery of the Big Bang.
 They, like all cultists, try to appropriate the prestige of science while they brusquely winnow out its inconvenient findings, methods, and implicit morality.